-- viii.
+viii.
 Income from investments is accounted for on an accruals basis.
-Investment income arising from the underlying investments of the Pooled Investment Vehicles is typically reinvested within the Pooled Investment Vehicles and reflected in the unit price. - ix.
+Investment income arising from the underlying investments of the Pooled Investment Vehicles is typically reinvested within the Pooled Investment Vehicles and reflected in the unit price.

+- ix.
 The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profit and losses realised on sales of investments and unrealised changes in market value. - x.
 Normal contributions, both from members and employers, are accounted for in the payroll month to which they relate at rates as specified in the rates and adjustments certificate.
 Additional contributions from employers are accounted for in accordance with the agreement under which they are paid, or in the absence of such agreement, when received. - xi.
 Under the rules of the Scheme, members may receive a lump sum retirement grant in addition to their annual pension.
 Lump sum retirement grants are accounted for from the date of retirement.
-Where a member can choose to take a greater retirement grant in return for a reduced pension these lump sums are accounted for on an accruals basis from the date the option is exercised.

-- xii.
-Transfer values represent the amounts received and paid during the year for members who have either joined or left the fund during the financial year and are calculated in accordance with the Local Government Pension Scheme Regulations 2013.
+Where a member can choose to take a greater retirement grant in return for a reduced pension these lump sums are accounted for on an accruals basis from the date the option is exercised. - xii.
+Transfer values represent the amounts received and paid during the year for members who have either joined or left the Fund during the financial year and are calculated in accordance with the Local Government Pension Scheme Regulations 2013.
 Individual transfers in/out are accounted for when received/paid, which is normally when the member liability is accepted or discharged. - xiii.
-Where an investment manager's fee note has not been received by the net asset statement date, an estimate based upon the most recent available equivalent trailing reporting period is used for inclusion in the fund account.
+Where an investment manager's fee note has not been received by the balance sheet date, an estimate based upon the most recent available equivalent trailing reporting period is used for inclusion in the fund account.

-4. Critical Judgements in applying Accounting Policies
+4. Critical judgements in applying accounting policies

 The net pension fund liability is recalculated every three years by the appointed actuary, with annual updates in the intervening years.
-The methodology used is in line with accepted guidelines.